Community Health Worker

 Are you interested in a medical career that doesn’t follow a traditional route?
 Take note!

-Beginning in Fall 2018, Lake Area Tech will offer an exciting new Community Healthcare Worker program.
-After completing the program, graduates will be equipped with the necessary skills to be employed in medical positions such as a community health adviser, social and human services assistant/specialist, community health advocate; eldercare advocate; weight loss advocate/coach; diabetes coach; addictions counselor assistant; and casework specialist.
+Lake Area Tech offers an opportunity for just that in our Community Health Worker program.
+After completing the program, graduates will be equipped with the necessary skills to be employed in medical positions such as a community health adviser, social and human services assistant/specialist, community health advocate, eldercare advocate, addictions counselor assistant, and casework specialist.

-Community healthcare workers are often responsible for the health of community members who may not be cared for by traditional medical institutions including culturally diverse populations and underserved community members.
-Community healthcare workers often provide some basic direct services as well, such as first aid and some health screenings.
+Community Health Workers are often responsible for the health of community members who may not be cared for by traditional medical institutions including culturally diverse populations and underserved community members.
+Community Health Workers often provide some basic direct services such as first aid and some health screenings.